 Here’s a copywriting example using The 4P’s

 This one includes four elements that you should include in your copy.
 These factors are primarily about what makes your proposal the best option in the first place.
-It’s best adapted for social media, but it can work elsewhere when done correctly.
+It works best as social media copywriting, but it can work elsewhere when done correctly.

 Useful – Describe how your product will benefit the prospect.